pchaudhari23/Software_Notes/4. Cloud/AWS/AWS - Security.md

 2. What is hashing?

 - Hashing is a one-way process that converts a password to ciphertext using hash functions or algorithms.
+- It creates a unique fixed length string or hash.
-- Hashes of passwords cannot be transformed back to the original plaintext password.
+- Hashes of passwords are one way.
+They cannot be transformed back to the original plaintext password.
+- Even tiny change in file or data changes the hash completely.
+This is useful to check if data is tampered or not.
 - Server never stores password, it stores hash of the password.
 - While login, the server calculates hash of the entered password and compares it with hash stored on server.
 If both hashes are equal, user is logged in sucessfully.